groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/tif-to-odp.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-TIF"
+        - icon: "far fa-image"
           title: " About TIF File Format"
           content: |
-            TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+            TIF or TIFF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"

     format:
         # format loop
-        - icon: "far fa-file-ODP"
+        - icon: "far fa-file-powerpoint"
           title: " About ODP File Format"
           content: |
-            Files with ODP extension represent presentation file format used by OpenOffice.org in the OASISOpen standard.
-A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.
-ODP files can be opened by applications that conform to the OpenDocument format (such as OpenOffice or StarOffice).
+            Files with ODP extension represents the presentation file format used by OpenOffice.org in the OASIS OpenDocument standard.
+A presentation file is a collection of slides where each slide can comprise text, images, formatting, animations, and other media.
+These slides are presented to an audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/odp/"